 Given the host of competing applications and channels currently available for users of pickup games, team WeBall rejected the option of charging users upfront at the time of download.
 The chosen business model is a ‘freemium’ one in which users will perform the download for free but will be charged for the below mentioned premium features -

-Ability to invite >10 users per game (users are not a part of groups)

-Form groups with >20 users

 Time slot function for users who have accepted an invite (provides time slot based invitation acceptance feature)

+It costs a lot to store data, so we decide to charge users with more data to store.

+Ability to have more game options.

+Form Groups with more than 20 users.

+Participate in more than 10 games.

 User Interface: Paper Prototyping